 MSc, Statistics with Medical Applications

-University of Sheffield, Sheffield, UK
+University of Sheffield, Sheffield, United Kingdom

-University of Manchester, Manchester, UK
+The University of Manchester, Manchester, United Kingdom

 Ms. Ainsworth holds an MSc in Statistics with Medical Applications from the University of Sheffield.
-For her MSc dissertation, Ms. Ainsworth conducted a research project assessing the robustness of meta-analysis in the presence of heterogeneity, the findings of which were recently published in the Journal of Comparative Effectiveness Research.
+For her MSc dissertation, Ms. Ainsworth conducted a research project assessing the robustness of meta-analysis in the presence of heterogeneity, the findings of which were published in the Journal of Comparative Effectiveness Research.